A chickpea in a pot leaps from the flame

 ~ Translation by Colman Barks

-This is a nutritious and healthy soup made with fresh and juicy summer fruits, tasty pinto beans (loobia chiti), buttery chickpeas (nokhod) and a little bit of spices.
-You will be pleasantly surprised with the textures and the delicate flavors of this hearty and flavorful soup.
-According to my sister-in-law, Shahnaz khanoum, in Iran my mother used to make this soup frequently and my niece and nephew still ask for grandma's orange-colored soup.
-I've made this soup several times in the past few months and so far this is the version of fresh fruit soup that I like the best and I'm pleased with the results.
+آش میوه Ash-e miveh is an Iranian hearty soup made with fresh and juicy summer fruits, tasty pinto beans, buttery chickpeas and a little bit of spices.
+You will be pleasantly surprised with the textures and the delicate flavors of this flavorful soup.
+According to my sister-in-law, My mother used to make this soup frequently and I've made this soup several times in the past few months.
+This is the version of fresh fruit soup that I like the best and I'm pleased with the results.
 There's a second variation of this soup at the bottom of the page that you might also like.*

 Fresh Fruit Soup (Ash Miveh)

-1 cup chickpeas, soak overnight or for at least 6-8 hours, drain and rinse
+1 cup chickpeas, soaked overnight or for at least 6-8 hours, drain

 1 cup pinto beans, soaked overnight